email-markup-consortium/emailmarkup.org/src/content/blog/2023/accessibility-impact.md

 At [Customer.io](https://customer.io/), they have integrated [Parcel’s Accessibility Checker](https://parcel.io/docs/dev-tools/accessibility-checker) into the email building experience, enabling creators to seamlessly check their code for errors.

-We have also worked with the team to identify changes to email code post-send, and remediate a fix that now declares a language direction on the preheader text that previously wasn’t able to be controlled by the end user as,well as setting an empty `alt`` attribute on the tracking pixel.
+We have also worked with the team to identify changes to email code post-send, and remediate a fix that now declares a language direction on the preheader text that previously wasn’t able to be controlled by the end user as, well as setting an empty `alt` attribute on the tracking pixel.
 Ultimately, this solved for an Accessibility issue that was previously failing.

 ## Future vendor relations